Learn the skills and knowledge required to handle food safely during the storage, preparation, display, service and disposal of food.

 For more information, please see our Pre-Course Information.

-Important note: A Third Party Report must be submitted once the course is finished.
+A Third Party Report must be submitted at the end of the course.
 It will be used, along with the in-course assessments, to deem competence for this Unit of Competency.

 $60 (GST free)